RitchieLab/GWAS-QC/README.md

 sed -i 's/chr23/chrX/g' liftover_input.bed #I don't think this is a problem with this dataset
 ```

-* Then, dowload the correct liftover file
+* Then, download the correct liftover file
 	- http://hgdownload.cse.ucsc.edu/goldenpath/hg18/liftOver/
 	- dowload `hg18ToHg38.over.chain.gz` to your local computer
 	- If doing analysis on server, transfer file to working directory using scp